Git-Mediawiki/Git-Mediawiki/docs/Remote-Helpers.md

 ###Import

 Import prints a fast-import stream of the mediawiki to the standard output.
 It is interfaced with the mediawiki API.
-It fetches every revision on the wiki and then prints the fast-import stream with this format for each revision :
+Using [[git notes]], it is possible to know which revision was the last imported from the mediawiki.
+If it's a git clone, the value is 0 and every revision is imported from the wiki.
+Otherwise, it only imports revisions that were created after the last one.
+Finally, it prints the fast-import stream with this format for each revision :

 `commit refs/heads/master`